-On 9 January 2018, the Parliament of Singapore passed the Supreme Court of Judicature (Amendment) Bill, which provides that the SICC (as a division of the High Court) has jurisdiction to hear matters under the International Arbitration Act (IAA), such as applications for interim reliefs under Section 12A of the IAA and applications to set aside an arbitral award made in Singapore.
-However, only Singapore-qualified lawyers practising in Singapore law practices are allowed to argue IAA-related matters before the SICC, even if foreign law governs the subject matter of the dispute or where the parties in the SICC proceedings or the original arbitration appoint foreign lawyers.
+Court) has jurisdiction to hear matters under the International Arbitration Act (IAA), such as applications for interim reliefs under Section 12A of the IAA and applications to set aside an arbitral award made in Singapore.
+However, only Singapore-qualified lawyers practising in Singapore law practices are allowed to argue IAA-related matters before the SICC, even if foreign law governs the subject matter of the dispute or when the parties in the SICC proceedings or the original arbitration appoint foreign lawyers.